jakobhviid/Dashboard-Interface-Docker/README.md

 - `DASHBOARDI_JWT_ISSUER`: When writing JSON Web Tokens from the socket server, this value is used as the issuing Authority.
 This must be a secure connection (https).

 #### Optional environment variables

-- `DASHBOARDI_UI_PORT`: The port on which the graphical interface will run.
-Default is 3000.

 - `DASHBOARDI_SOCKET_SERVER_PORT`: The port on which the socket server will run.
 Default is 5000.